Encyclopaedia

 Water Quality: Being endemic to tumultuous waters, it is sensitive to a lack of oxygen and to organic load (which it worsens by producing voluminous excrement).
 Imposes strict weekly water changes and high temperatures (25-29°C / 77-84°F).

-Aquarium Reproduction: Extreme.
+Aquarium Breeding: Extreme.
 Male and female engage in hard fights before spawning in sealed tubes.
 The male takes care of the egg mass by expelling debris with vigorous tail strokes.

 Risks and Diseases: Very hardy, but a prolonged water pump failure will asphyxiate it or cause a lethal ammonia spike, given its enormous oxygen consumption.